 - Are the descriptions vivid?
 Consider the sensory experience of the passage: is the imagery visual, tactile, auditory, olfactory (smell), gustatory (taste)?
 Why does the author choose to spend time describing these things?

 - What isn’t described?
 What do these absences tell us?

 Now what?
 No, you don’t have to write a paper.
 Just read and jot down your thoughts responding to a handful of these prompts.
-Or, just think about one of these questions while your sitting in traffic or waiting for an appointment.
-It will be a hell of a lot more interesting that scanning through a social media feed.
+Or, just think about one of these questions while you’re sitting in traffic or waiting for an appointment.
+It will be a lot more interesting than scanning through a social media feed.

 Best case scenario: you realize why what you’re reading is a work of art.
 You’re inspired.
 Your thoughts are set in motion on a chain of ideas all your own.
 Bravo, you are really, truly thinking.

 Worst case scenario: you realize that what you’re reading is poorly executed or jars with your taste.
 You discover it’s banal or short-sighted.
 But guess what?
 You have formed a far more intelligent critique than, “Well, I just didn’t like it.”

 At the end of the day, this exercise cultivates your ability to concentrate on small details, ask questions, and come up with your own answers.
 Those skills aren’t just qualifications in the workforce.
 They’re the bedrock of civic responsibility in democratic society.